List of The Stand characters: Nadine Cross

 A teacher at a private school in New Hampshire, Cross has retained her virginity due to a vaguely defined, but powerful, sense that she is destined for something "dark and unique."
 After the outbreak of the superflu, Cross finds an emotionally damaged young boy whom she calls "Joe," who has regressed to a savage state of mind but trusts Cross and remains with her.
 Cross meets Larry Underwood when Joe finds him sleeping—Joe is working up the courage to kill the sleeping Underwood, but Cross intervenes.
 The pair secretly follows Underwood to Maine, where Joe attempts once again to kill Underwood, but is overpowered.
 After a discussion, Cross agrees to join Underwood and find other survivors.
-Cross is attracted to Underwood but her subconscious conviction that she must remain "pure" has further strengthened and has begun to manifest—Cross begins to both fear and anticipate that she is destined to be with Flagg.
+Cross is attracted to Underwood but her subconscious conviction that she must remain "pure" has further strengthened, and Cross begins to both fear and anticipate that she is destined to be with Flagg.

 Upon arriving in Boulder, Cross begins to surrender to the seductive allure of Flagg.
 Joe, who has sufficiently recovered to the point that he reveals that his real name is "Leo Rockway", is suddenly reluctant to be in the company of Cross.
 Later, Rockway reveals that Cross had already known it was too late to engage in sexual relations with Underwood.
 Cross desperately proceeds with a final attempt to seduce Underwood, an act that would break her virginal commitment to Flagg and free her, but Underwood is, by this stage, firmly committed to Lucy Swann and rejects Cross's advances.